 Since the Euler equation is linear, a finite sum of elementary waves having the form (11.3) is again a solution.
-The limit of such a sum as the number of elementary waves tends to infinity is, using the results in Chapter 1, a stationary random field having the particularity that its spectral measure $F(d\lambda_t, d\lambda_x, d\lambda_y)$ lies in the surface defined by the Airy relation (Figure 11.1).
+The limit of such a sum as the number of elementary waves tends to infinity is, using the results in Chapter 1, a stationary random field having the particularity that its spectral measure $F(d\lambda_t, d\lambda_x, d\lambda_y)$ lies in the surface defined by the Airy relation.
 This surface is a paraboloid having circular sections for constant t.
 This will be our basic model.
-It is an approximation that can be valid only over short periods of time (about 1 hour) and over short geographical areas (several kilometers).
-It is also understood that very long-period phenomena such as tide and surge, have been removed, so that we will also assume that the process is centered.
+It is an approximation which can be valid only over short periods of time (about 1 hour) and over short geographical areas (several kilometers).
+It is also understood that very long-period phenomena, like tide and surge, have been removed, so that we will also assume that the process is centered.
+The symmetry of the distribution implied by the Gaussian hypothesis (i.e. that the random fields W(t, x, y) and -W(t, x, y) have the same law), is considered by certain authors as a draw-back for an adequate representation of the true behavior of the sea level.
+We will present in Section 5 of this chapter an extension, intending to take this problem into account.
+The covariance function of the process, that is: